• What is hospitiality, leisure and tourism?

 There are also plenty of opportunities for travel in your career if you work for an airline, tour operator or hotel chain.

 Flight attendants get on-the-job training too.
-Most airlines will ask for at least 4 GCSEs at 9-4 including English and Maths.
+Most airlines will ask for at least 4 GCSEs at grades 9-4 including English and maths.
 Foreign languages are a real bonus too.

 Vocational

-Vocational training is a great way in.
+Vocational training is another great way in, and is more classroom-based than an apprenticeship.
 You could opt for an NVQ in travel and tourism services, which will give you grounding in customer service.
 If catering is your thing, you can study at a culinary college or institute after GCSEs.
 There are intermediate apprenticeships available for activity leaders and fitness instructors and well as travel reps and advisors.

 There are also lots of management training schemes open for graduates with any degree.

-Museum curators usually need a degree and / or a postgraduate qualification in subjects like museum studies, education, history or science subjects depending on the type of museum they want to work at.
+Museum curators usually need a degree or postgraduate qualification in subjects like museum studies, education, history or science subjects depending on the type of museum they want to work at.

 Nothing beats getting some early work experience too.
 Restaurants, shops and hotels are some of the top sources of part-time work for school students.
 You could also try volunteering at your local museum or a kids' summer school.